jasongrimes/fretboardfoundation/_chapters/030-scales/110-specialty-scales.md

 ---
 title: Specialty scales
 slug: specialty-scales
-abstract: There are countless other scales and modes.
-This chapter presents a few of the more interesting ones used in jazz and non-Western styles.
+abstract: A few of the more interesting scales used in jazz and non-Western styles.
 ---

-## About these scales

 ## Hijaz